Key takeaways

 Borrowers in excellent credit health will benefit most from an unsecured boat loan.
 Those who want to purchase an older model may also need to opt for this type of boat loan.

-Pros and cons of financing a boat
+Pros and cons of boat loans

 Green circle with a checkmark inside